-The number of MTG Class B shares that will vest depends on the level of fulfilment of the relevant retention or performance criteria for the Share Award.
-One-third of the Share Awards granted to the participants will be of Series A (retention based), Series B and Series C (performance based) respectively:
+The number of MTG Class B shares that will vest depends on the level of fulfilment of the relevant performance criterion for the Share Award.

-Depending on fulfilment of the relevant retention or preformance criterion for Share Awards of Series A and B, respectively, and the level of fulfillment for Share Awards of Series C, and on the condition that the participant is (with certain exceptions) still employed by the MTG Group, after the Vesting Period, each Share Award will vest as one (1) MTG Class B share, free-of-charge.
-For the CEO and the other senior executives vesting also requires that they own shares corresponding to a target holding in MTG, that is 100 per cent of the annual base salary, net after taxes, (the “Net Salary“) for the CEO and 50 per cent of the Net Salary for the other senior executives (the “Target Holding“).
+On the condition that the participant is (with certain exceptions) employed by the MTG Group, throughout the Vesting Period, the Share Awards will vest as MTG Class B shares, free-of-charge.
+For the CEO and the participants in Category 1, vesting also requires that they own shares corresponding to a target holding in MTG, that is 100 per cent of the annual base salary, net after taxes, (the “Net Salary“) for the CEO and 50 per cent of the Net Salary for the participants in Category 1 (the “Target Holding“).

 Costs of the Plan and effect on certain key ratios

-The Plan will be accounted for in accordance with IFRS 2 which stipulates that the Share Awards should be recorded as a personnel expense.
-Based on the SEK 230.09 calculated share price, the CEO and senior executives have achieved the Target Holding; the annual employee turnover is 10 per cent; and that 50 per cent of the granted Share Awards will vest, the total cost, exclusive of social security costs, for the Plan is estimated to be approximately SEK 31 million.
-Such cost will be allocated over the years 2016-2019.
+The Plan will be accounted for in accordance with IFRS 2 which stipulates that the Share Awards should be recorded as a personnel expense over the Vesting Period.
+Based on the Share Price; the CEO and the participants in Category 1 having achieved the Target Holding; the annual employee turnover is 10 per cent; and that 50 per cent of the granted Share Awards will vest, the total cost, exclusive of social security costs, for the Plan is estimated to be approximately SEK 50 million.

 Delivery of shares under the Plan